etetteh/OoD_Gen-Chest_Xray/README.md

 Note that for the first split, PadChest is automatically selected as the `test_data`, when you pass MIMIC-CXR as the validation data, and vice versa.

 ### Train Using REx Model
 To train the REx model, we run the same code above with some addtional arguments.
-We first turn off the '--baseline' argument, and also specify the amount of penalty weight (float in multiples of 10) to use by `--penalty_weight=<penalty weight amount>`, and always pass '--weight_decay=0.0' Example:
+We first turn off the `--baseline` argument, and also specify the amount of penalty weight (float in multiples of 10) to use by `--penalty_weight=<penalty weight amount>`, and always pass `--weight_decay=0.0` Example:
 ```
 python chest.py --arch resnet50 --weight_decay=0.0 --penalty_weight=100.0 --split 0 --valid_data mc
 ```